usacwebmaster/usac/README.md

 ## Development

 The latest LTS version of [Node.js](https://nodejs.org) (and `npm`) must be installed.
-This repository is organized as a NPM package.
+Familiarity with NPM is assumed.
 To get started,

 	npm install	# Install dependencies (when changed) npm start	# Run a local instance of the website

 ## Organization

-The website is compiled by Eleventy from the following files, which describe the structure, as well as all the other files, which provide the content.
-The template engine is [Nunjucks](https://mozilla.github.io/nunjucks/).
+The website is compiled by Eleventy from the following files, which describe the structure; as well as all the other files, which provide the content.
+The template syntax is [Nunjucks](https://mozilla.github.io/nunjucks/).

-*Reading the entire documentation for Eleventy is highly recommended, since it's well-written and this website uses many of its features.*
+*Reading the entire documentation for Eleventy is highly recommended in order to understand this manual.*

 - `_data/`
 	- JSON files serving as <q>databases</q> for certain pages